EricqyHan/ZET/20220621223717/README.md

 - Avoid subheadings (which are more for posts)
 - Licenses
   - Apache is the best because you can use stuff you build at work
+- VM
+  - A vm is a machine that is virtual
+- BIOS
+  - Basic input output system
+  - When you turn on a computer, your computer POST (Power on self test)
+- KVM
+  - Keyboard, video, mouse
+- How to get VM setup on mac to be able to ssh
+  - Go to networking and click on port forwarding
+    - Click on Network
+      - Adapter 1
+        - Name: ssh, Protocol: TCP, HOST IP: 127.0.0.1, Host Port: 5679, Guest IP: 10.0.2.15, Guest Port: 22
+      - Adapter 2
+        - Check off `Enable Network Adapter`
+        - Attached to `Host-Bony Adapter`
+        - Name: `vboxnet0
+      - System
+        - Enable I/O APCI

 ## Good to know